 Virgin Media O2 Logo in white

-Ever tried uploading a large file and wondered why it takes forever, even though your internet seems fast?
-The difference between symmetrical and asymmetrical broadband affects how fast you can send and receive data
+Ever tried uploading a large file and wondered why it takes ages, even though your internet seems fast?
+Well, it might be due to your broadband symmetry.
+Here’s all you need to know about symmetrical vs asymmetrical broadband

 By Virgin Media Edit